jina-ai/jina/docs/how-to/kubernetes.md

 When deployed in `Kubernetes`, this `Executors` will be run inside `Kubernetes Pods` as containers and their lifetime will be handled by Kubernetes.

+Deploying `Flow` in Kubernetes is the recommended way of using Jina in production.

 ## Preliminaries

 Please first set up a `Kubernetes` cluster and configure the cluster access locally.